gcolson11/Capstone_Books/README.md

 # Ready-books Recommender

 In this project, I created a book recommendation system in a Streamlit Web App.
-I used a hybrid approach in which I used user-based collaborative filtering with item-based genre similarity metrics.
-The metric I used to calculate user similarity was Pearson Correlation.
+I used user-based collaborative filtering with a layer of content-based genre similarity metrics to get the final recommendations.
+The metrics I used to calculate user similarity were Pearson Correlation and Cosine similarity.
 The data for this project was sourced from goodbooks-10k dataset on Kaggle.
 I used the ratings, books, and book tags datasets.

 [Data](https://www.kaggle.com/zygmunt/goodbooks-10k)